dprint/dprint/website/src/plugins.md

 The setup for both is the same except process plugins require a checksum to be specified to ensure the downloaded file is the same as what was built on the CI pipeline.

+For the latest version and copy-paste URL of every plugin, see [plugins.dprint.dev](https://plugins.dprint.dev).

 ## Wasm Plugins

 - [Typescript / JavaScript](/plugins/typescript)